Discover the secrets behind Apple’s brand positioning and learn how the tech giant dominates the market through strategic targeting and segmentation.

 Apple primarily targets people in homes with middle-class to high incomes.
 According to research, one-third of households who use Apple devices make over $100,000 annually.

-Degree of loyalty
+Degree of Loyalty

 Due to the value of the experience and performance of the products, loyal consumers continue to purchase the product.
 They stick to the buying options they have chosen.
 They may be dependent on Apple products’ high quality.
 They included themselves in the target market or clientele.

-Segmentation
+Apple’s Segmentation Strategy

 Segmentation divides a large group of people into smaller groups based on specific characteristics.
 Marketing segmentation is a way of separating your market into smaller groups based on their similarities and differences.